 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
 The subject facilities are located on the Sacramento River, in a tidally influenced site vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea-level rise.
-The lease premises consist of a floating boat dock with single berth, 4 pilings, three 2-piling dolphins, a gangway, debris diverter, and bank protection.

 The California Ocean Protection Council updated the State of California Sea-Level Rise Guidance in 2018 to provide a synthesis of the best available science on sea-level rise projections and rates.
-Sea-level rise could increase the Sacramento River's inundation levels within the lease area.
-Therefore, Commission staff evaluated the "high emissions," "low risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
-The San Francisco tide gauge was used for the projected sea-level rise scenario for the associated coastal region as listed in Table 1.
+Commission staff evaluated the "high emissions," "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
+The San Francisco tide gauge was used for the projected sea-level rise scenario for the region as listed in Table 1.